 - will not impair highway function or maintenance, or interfere with the safe and free flow of traffic,

 - is of a permanent nature or is actively used and properly maintained, and

 - does not conflict with the broader public interest.

-Notwithstanding the above criteria, a revocable occupancy permit may not be issued for a free-standing sign or outdoor advertising structure located totally within WisDOT right of way.
-By contrast, in an urban area where the highway extends right to the base of a building, WisDOT may permit a small sign attached to a building that overhangs the right-of-way (typically over a sidewalk).
+Notwithstanding the above criteria, a revocable occupancy permit may not be issued for a free-standing sign or outdoor advertising structure located totally within WisDOT right-of-way.
+By contrast, in an urban area where the highway extends to the edge of a building, WisDOT may permit a small sign attached to a building that overhangs the right-of-way (typically over a sidewalk).
 This sign would advertise the business(es) housed in the building.